-So I’ve been doing some interviews for The Kartel, and if I do say so myself, they’ve been going quite well.
+So I’ve been doing some interviews for [UPDATE: a sadly now-defunct site called] The Kartel, and if I do say so myself, they’ve been going quite well.
 Below you’ll find an audio interview with Supergiant Games’ Greg Kasavin (whose game Bastion is out now) and ACE Team’s Carlos Bordeu (whose game Rock of Ages will be out next month).

 Fresh from the success of their unapologetically trippy first-person brawler Zeno Clash, ACE Team announced Rock of Ages, a “tower offence” game about arranging great works of art from five periods–Classical Greek, Medieval, Renaissance, Rococo, and Romanticism–and then crushing them with a giant boulder.
 Carlos Bordeu (the C in ACE Team) sat down with The Kartel to discuss the game’s art-history-by-way-of-Terry-Gilliam look, and how the team’s process has changed since Zeno Clash.